mikeybinnswebdesign/theme-template/INSTALL.md

 - Node.js
 - Composer
-- A compatible code editor (VS Code)
+- A compatible code editor (VS Code, Atom)
 - Git
 - A way to host a wordpress site locally